dylanlott/vedh/.planning/STATE.md

 - INFO-1: a shipped deck provider is conditional on ACT-003's feasibility gate — paste-only is a legitimate outcome and must not block Phase 5
 - INFO-2: guest account claim (ACT-010) is inside the MVP gate, not v1.1 — it lands in Phase 4, before Phase 5
 - INFO-3: safe invite preview (ACT-007) sequences with guest join in Phase 3, not with the host flow
+- [Phase ?]: previewDeck placed on Mutation (never Query) per locked api-contract; DeckPreview.BlockingErrors is a recorded additive extension
+- [Phase ?]: pkg/telemetry.Vocabulary carries PRD fields with a dedicated product_events column on that column, never duplicated into metadata — a deliberate departure from 01-RESEARCH.md Pattern 5's assumed table
+- [Phase ?]: Authoritative (six server-owned events) and deduplicated (four events in the dedup predicate) are kept as deliberately distinct, documented senses of the word

 ### Pending Todos